pomdtr/tweety/README.md

 By default, tweety will start on port 9999, so you can access it at <http://localhost:9999>.

-If you prefer to use a browser friendly URL, you can go to <https://tweety.sh> instead.
-The page will access Tweety on port 9999.

-> Note: Browser Friendly urls are not available on Safari, and requires to disable the Shield feature on Brave.

 ## Browser Extension

 Browser extensions for Chrome and Firefox are available in the `extension` folder.